kcelestinomaria/infomark-web-app/README.md

 ## Overview

 The **Infomark Web App** is a sophisticated financial platform designed for educational purposes and data analysis.
-It provides a seamless experience for users to explore financial data, query useful financial information, and visualize trends across various financial sectors for their statistical, business and/or financial needs.
+It provides a seamless experience for users to explore financial data, query useful financial information, and visualize trends across various financial sectors for their statistical, business education, and/or financial education needs.

 It has been developed for the Strathmore University DBIT IS Project 1, under student name: Celestine Kariuki , of student number: 116533